nichsedge/digital-garden/content/Read/Goodreads/Antifragile Things That Gain from Disorder.md

 ---
-title: "Antifragile: Things That Gain from Disorder"
+title: 'Antifragile: Things That Gain from Disorder'
-author: "Nassim Nicholas Taleb"
+author: Nassim Nicholas Taleb
-date: "2021/10/23"
+date: '2021-10-23'
+tags:
+- book
 ---

 # Antifragile: Things That Gain from Disorder